Neverlow512/OMEGA-T-Research/README.md

 *   Server-side behavioral analysis focusing on interaction timings and sequences specific to onboarding.
 *   Advanced device/environment attestation beyond simple checks.
 *   Risk-based deployment of stronger challenges (e.g., advanced CAPTCHAs) during onboarding if automation indicators are detected.
+However, these have to be unexpected and not only present during the account creation process.
+While they might be frustrating for the regular users, these security mechanisms need to be adapted to appear randomly at certain points, whenever the account is being used.
 *   Robust jailbreak detection and response mechanisms.
+Implementation of reliable location detection, beyond simple checks as not even checking the region and language of the phone is not enough.

 ---